Get Started in Karting at Hurricane Go Kart Club

 Seriously, though, that’s a fair question, particularly if you’re a parent buying it for your child.
 Hurricane invites you to have a go.
 Try before you buy, sort of thing.
 We offer you the opportunity to have a free test drive of a real racing kart on our track.
 Discover the buzz.

-Contact our secretary, Amy, for details CLICK HERE
+Contact our secretary for details CLICK HERE